Raw milk: Nutrition and allergy

+One study used mice to evaluate the difference in nutritional values between raw and pasteurized milk.
+Mice were separated into two groups: a pasteurized milk group and a raw milk group.
+Each group consisted of breeding pairs.
+The study's conclusion measured no significant difference in pasteurized to raw milk-consuming mice weights.
+Birth weights were measured from each group, and no significant differences were observed.
+Overall, the study showed no significant measurable difference in nutritional value in the growth and fertility of mice.

-Three studies have found a statistically significant inverse relationship between consumption of raw milk and asthma and allergies.
-However, all of these studies have been performed in children living on farms and living a farming lifestyle, rather than comparing urban children living typical urban lifestyles and with typical urban exposures on the basis of consumption or nonconsumption of raw milk.
-Aspects of the overall urban vs. farming environment lifestyle have been suggested as having a role in these differences, and for this reason, the overall phenomenon has been named the "farm effect".
+Three studies have found an inverse relationship between consumption of raw milk and asthma and allergies.
+However, all of these studies have been performed in children living on farms and living a farming lifestyle, rather than comparing urban children living typical urban lifestyles and with typical urban exposures based on consumption or nonconsumption of raw milk.
+Aspects of the overall urban vs. farming environment lifestyle have been suggested as having a role in these differences.
+For this reason, the overall phenomenon has been named the "farm effect".
 A recent scientific review concluded that "most studies alluding to a possible protective effect of raw milk consumption do not contain any objective confirmation of the raw milk's status or a direct comparison with heat-treated milk.
 Moreover, it seems that the observed increased resistance seems to be rather related to the exposure to a farm environment or to animals than to raw milk consumption."
-For example, in the largest of these studies, exposure to cows and straw as well as raw milk were associated with lower rates of asthma, and exposure to animal feed storage rooms and manure with lower rates of atopic dermatitis; "the effect on hay fever and atopic sensitization could not be completely explained by the questionnaire items themselves or their diversity."
+For example, in the largest of these studies, exposure to cows and straw as well as raw milk were associated with lower rates of asthma and exposure to animal feed storage rooms and manure with lower rates of atopic dermatitis; "the effect on hay fever and atopic sensitization could not be completely explained by the questionnaire items themselves or their diversity."

 Legal status

-Regulation of the commercial distribution of packaged raw milk varies around the world.
-Some countries have complete bans, but many do not restrict the purchase of raw milk bought directly from the farmer.
-Raw milk is sometimes distributed through a program, in which the consumer owns a share in the dairy animal or the herd, and therefore can be considered to be consuming milk from their own animal, which is legal.
-Raw milk is sometimes marketed for animal or pet consumption, or for other uses such as soap making in places where sales for human consumption are prohibited.
+Regulation of the commercial distribution of packaged raw milk varies globally.
+Some countries have complete bans, but many do not restrict the purchase of raw milk directly from the farmer.
+Raw milk is sometimes distributed through a program in which the consumer owns a share in the dairy animal or the herd and, therefore, can be considered to be consuming milk from their own animal, which is legal.
+Raw milk is sometimes marketed for animal or pet consumption or for other uses such as soap making in places where sales for human consumption are prohibited.